thistleknot/Capstone-577/readme.txt

 		One additional hour of study is estimated to increase log-odds of passing by 1.5046, so multiplying odds of passing by {\displaystyle \exp(1.5046)\approx 4.5.} {\displaystyle \exp(1.5046)\approx 4.5.} The form with the x-intercept (2.71) shows that this estimates even odds (log-odds 0, odds 1, probability 1/2) for a student who studies 2.71 hours.

+	Oversampling
+		Due to bias in class, we did not oversample.
+However, we did not build models based on oversampling.
+We derived terms from CV models that worked best in randomized datasets.
+The system would improve with equalized models, but arguably not by much because we did not use a model based approach.

 Appendix